apache/doris/docs/en/docs/advanced/cache/query-cache.md

 ## Unfinished business

+- SQL contains functions that generate random values, such as random().
+Using QueryCache will cause the query results to lose their randomness, and the same results will be obtained every time they are executed.
 - Can T+1 data also be cached using Partition?
 Currently it is not supported.
 - Similar SQL, 2 indicators were queried before, and now 3 indicators are queried.
 Can the cache of 2 indicators be used?
 Not currently supported
 - Partition by date, but the data needs to be summarized by week dimension.
 Can PartitionCache be used?
 Not currently supported